FaroukOUA/shimaa/README.md

 1. This article assumes that you have an Azure account and Speech service subscription.
 If you don't have an account and subscription, [try the Speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free).
 1. Ensure you have [Node.js](https://nodejs.org/en/download/) installed.
+2. Ensure you have Botpress chatbot that can retrieve and send data.
+If so, then you're supposed to change the variable names and the lines related to integrating the chatbot in your website.

 ## How to run the app

-1. Clone this repo, then change directory to the project root and run `npm install` to install dependencies.
+1. Clone this repo, then change directory to the project root and run `npm install` to install dependencies.(make sure you install dependencies of botpress too)
 1. Add your Azure Speech key and region to the `.env` file, replacing the placeholder text.
 1. To run the Express server and React app together, run `npm run dev`.